markgregory757/Gun-Range/README.md

 You can browse the different ranges and see pictures that other people post.
 Creating a profile unlocks the details page where you can see more information about the ranges.
 You can also share your experiences by posting a review after adding a new range to the list or post to an existing one.

+This project was completed by:
+Mark Gomez and David Scott

+Using:
+Javascript, ExpressJS, HTML, Handlebars, MongoDB and Mongoose